D4rKP01s0n/Python-Wifi-Probe-Monitor/README.md

 * Add notification support for unknown devices via a Telegram Bot, SMS (via carrier email gateway), email, and Pushover
 * Add ability to record signal strength (to relativly determine distance)
+* Add ability to imprecisely determine whether a device is idle (based on gathered probe timestamps)

 # Similar Projects